 Nature's benefits to mental health

 Dogs and humans alike can face boredom, irritability, restlessness, and even depression.
-Getting off the couch and into our neighbourhoods/wilderness helps offset these ailments as physical exercise creates endorphins which boost our mood.
+Getting off the couch and into our neighborhoods/wilderness helps offset these ailments as physical exercise creates endorphins which boost our mood.
 Sunlight increases your serotonin levels which are also mood boosting hormones.

 Getting outside for a walk/hike offsets boredom as you always encounter new people and new experiences when outside.
 Its recommended to get up to 30 mins a day to maintain a healthy mindset.
 Bottom line taking your dog for a walk is fun!
 The fresh air and watching your dog enjoy all the smells and meeting other dogs will for sure give you great enjoyment as well.